fomi-ann/my-react-app/README.md

             a parent component can send data to a child component.
             <Component key=value />
             booleans are used within turnery operator

   - propTypes - a mechanism that ensures that the passed value is of correct datatype.
             age: PropTypes.number

   - defaultProps - default values for props in case they are not passed from the parent component
             name: Guest
             Note: default values are passed directly into component function

+  - conditional rendering = allows to control what gets rendered in your app based on certain conditions (show/hide/change components)